Nauja/Entropy/Draft.md

 Why ?
 Because the more entropy is produced, the more our code is maintainable.

-Fundamentally, such metrics is equivalent to measuring how much our code is organized.
+Fundamentally, measuring entropy is equivalent to measuring how much our code is organized because spending energy into keeping something organized is equivalent to lowering its entropy.